 Luxe experiences await you in Harbor East.
 Treat yourself to a massage at Four Seasons Hotel Baltimore, a shopping spree at a specialty boutique and dinner with a waterfront view at a high-end eatery.
 You’ll want to make a reservation ahead of your visit to Charleston, The Bygone and The Oceanaire Seafood Room.
 Love history?
 Be sure to stop at the President Street Station, where President Abraham Lincoln once stopped to avoid an assassination attempt.

 Little Italy is a small but mighty community full of families that have lived here for generations, many of which own the plethora of delicious Italian restaurants on every block.
-To name a few: Germano’s Piattini has an active cabaret line-up, Café Gia is known for its colorful mural and balcony, Aldo’s Ristorante and La Tavola are top picks for fine dining, and family-owned favorite Sabatino’s has been around for generations.
+To name a few: La Scala offers traditional fare and an indoor bocce ball court, Café Gia is known for its colorful mural and balcony, Aldo’s Ristorante and La Tavola are top picks for fine dining and family-owned favorite Sabatino’s has been around for generations.
+And make sure you leave room for a traditional Italian dessert from Vaccaro’s.
 The neighborhood also hosts a number of events throughout the year, like the Feasts of St. Anthony and St. Gabriel and the Madonnari Arts Festival in the fall.

 Mount Vernon is an elegant neighborhood filled with grand old mansions that once belonged to Baltimore’s 19th-century industrialists.
 Today, the neighborhood is a National Landmark Historic District filled with museums, shops, restaurants and boutique hotels.
 There is so much to see and do in this neighborhood, but we recommend a stop at the Washington Monument, the Walters Art Museum, the Enoch Pratt Free Library and the Maryland Center for History & Culture.
 Then stay for a performance from the world-renowned Baltimore Symphony Orchestra at the Joseph Meyerhoff Symphony Hall.

-Think of this as Baltimore’s backyard!
-Patterson Park is as well known for its green space, large trees, paved walkways, historic battle sites, a lake, playgrounds, athletic fields, a swimming pool, an ice-skating rink and its observation tower—the Instagram-worthy Patterson Park Pagoda.
-Enjoy an ice cream or a snowball from Bmore Licks while walking the grounds or grab a slice at local favorites Verde or Matthew’s Pizzeria.
+Patterson Park is well known for its green space, large trees, paved walkways, historic battle sites, a lake, playgrounds, athletic fields, a swimming pool, an ice-skating rink and its observation tower—the Instagram-worthy Patterson Park Pagoda.
+Head over to the Highlandtown Arts District to get a array of ethnic foods, art galleries and shops with locally made goods.

 Pennsylvania Avenue Black Arts and Entertainment District